Technostructural Stages of Global ICT for Development (ICT4D)

 More attention to the historical depth can provide a richer analysis of global ICT4D.
 My experience in the area and research has shown me that information and communication issues have been at the forefront of international discussion and tension for decades.
 While technological convergence has changed how entertainment, news, and commercial content flow within and among countries, most nations have struggled with the cultural, economic, and political consequences of those flows for decades and sought collective protection.
 Understanding the significance of global ICT for development will be useful for shaping relevant governance and investment strategies.

 Two major transformations are of particular interest in this study.
-One was the change of national public-switched telecommunications from analog transmission into public-owned digital networks based on Internet Protocols (IP).
-While domestic populations did not often welcome the change, it allowed national networks to implement data, video, and voice services and eventually offer wireless mobile capabilities, all of which have become crucial technologies for ICT4D.[1]
-More recently, the processing power of devices and platforms at the network’s edge and the sophistication of algorithmic programs have empowered a wide range of cloud services such as search and AI.
+One was the change of national telecommunications from analog transmission into digital networks based on Internet Protocols (IP).
+Domestic governments and populations did not often welcome the controversial change because it often involved unemployment and loss of ownership.
+However, It did supply the capital and motivation to allow national networks to implement digital data, video, and voice services, and eventually offer wireless mobile capabilities.
+All of which have become crucial technologies for ICT4D.[1]
+More recently, the processing power of devices and platforms at the network’s edge and the sophistication of algorithmic programs and neural networks have empowered a wide range of cloud services such as search and AI.
 The propagation speeds of networks and the processing speeds at the edge are potent influences on economic and social development.

 The hypertextual World Wide Web (WWW) became the foundation for the Internet and its “click-based” services.
-Innovative solutions emerged for web-based browsing and search capabilities based on the easy-to-use hyperlink – a word, set of words, or a part of an image coded to access another webpage when “clicked” by a user.
+Innovative solutions emerged for web-based browsing and search capabilities based on the easy-to-use hyperlink – a word, set of words, or an image coded to access another webpage when “clicked” by a user.
 Also, the number of websites available expanded quickly because they were easy to create.
 A coding language called HTML (Hypertext Markup Language) could be learned quickly by non-computer scientists and it became remarkably easy to create new websites.
 The ability to point and click to initiate an action or retrieve specific information created an engaging and sometimes addicting interactive environment.
+Haptic feel on smartphones allowed users to click on “app” as well as a link.
 Furthermore, the opportunity to monitor and register data trails produced by users clicking on links enabled e-commerce, advertising-based web publishing, and later, social media.

-The World Trade Organization’s (WTO) Information Technology Agreements (ITA) in the mid-1990s radically reduced tariffs on all types of ICT and opened up commercial flows of hardware and software.
-It also internationalized supply chains.
-By fostering cross-border production and trade, it supported the integration of many developing countries into global supply chains, particularly in Asia, where countries like China, South Korea, and Taiwan became major IT manufacturing hubs.
+The World Trade Organization’s (WTO) Information Technology Agreements (ITA) in the mid-1990s radically reduced tariffs on all types of ICT products and services and opened up commercial flows of hardware and software.
+It also helped internationalize supply chains.
+By fostering cross-border production and trade, it supported the integration of many developing countries into global supply networks, particularly in Asia, where countries like China, South Korea, and Taiwan became major IT manufacturing hubs.
 On the other hand, the ITA exposed many domestic industries to increased global competition, as companies from different countries competed on price and innovation.
 While this led to cost reductions for consumers, some domestic industries struggled to adapt to the increased competition, which shifted more manufacturing operations to lower-cost countries.

-Advancements in semiconductors and microchip technology led to smaller, more efficient, and cheaper components that made mobile phones affordable to a broader range of consumers, especially in developing and “emerging” markets.
-Economies of scale in manufacturing, particularly driven by countries like China, brought down the costs of mobile devices, making them accessible to lower-income populations globally.
+Advancements in semiconductors and microchip technology led to smaller, more efficient, cheaper components that made mobile phones affordable to a broader range of consumers, especially in developing and “emerging” markets.
+Economies of scale in manufacturing, mainly driven by countries like China, brought down the costs of mobile devices, making them accessible to lower-income populations globally.
+Mobile devices have helped provide lower-cost communications, establish bank accounts and other financial services, and drive business and development activities in general.

 ICT and Development over Time